-Here is the opening chapter to the story the film was adapted from with the same title by Margaret Mitchell first published in 1936.
+Here is the opening chapter to the story Gone with The Wind that I have used on the assemblage.
+The film was adapted from Margaret Mitchell novel first published in 1936.

 Scarlett O’Hara was not beautiful, but men seldom realized it when caught by her charm as the Tarleton twins were.
 In her face were too sharply blended the delicate features of her mother, a Coast aristocrat of French descent, and the heavy ones of her florid Irish father.
 But it was an arresting face, pointed of chin, square of jaw.
 Her eyes were pale green without a touch of hazel, starred with bristly black lashes and slightly tilted at the ends.
 Above them, her thick black brows slanted upward, cutting a startling oblique line in her magnolia-white skin — that skin so prized by Southern women and so carefully guarded with bonnets, veils and mittens against hot Georgia suns.